Announcing SWIFT 5.5

-SWIFT 5.0 is a Free Product which Enhances
+SWIFT 5.5 is a Free Product which enhances

 Only one copy of SWIFT can be installed at a time.
-If you have an different copy of SWIFT, you must use the Control Panel to uninstall the other copy of SWIFT before you can begin to install this copy of SWIFT.
+If you have a different copy of SWIFT, you must use the Control Panel to uninstall the other copy of SWIFT before you can install the new version.

 SWIFT Works From Inside Your Copy of Microsoft Word